Imagine LA's Mentors Are Our Magic!

 Imagine LA Volunteer Mentors serve as friends, partners, and companions for parents and children who have experienced homelessness (and are now housed) on their individual and family journeys.

-COVID-19 PIVOT: As we all cope with the COVID-19 crisis, the health of our families, Mentors, and staff is our top priority.
+COVID-19 NOTE: As we all cope with the COVID-19 crisis, the health of our families, Mentors, and staff is our top priority.
 As such, we have pivoted our Mentorship program to be fully virtual for the duration of the crisis.
-This includes shifting to temporary, virtual platforms and processes for our training sessions, family & Mentor kickoff meetings, and all Mentor-mentee interactions.
+This includes shifting to virtual platforms and processes for our training sessions and all Mentor-mentee interactions.
 When local and national health guidelines change, Mentors and Mentees will begin or continue in-person interaction.

 Who Are We?